Laurent Marcangeli: Political career

+Mayor of Ajaccio, 2014, 2015–2022

+In March 2014, Marcangeli was elected mayor of Ajaccio, beating Renucci by 47% to 46%.

 The 2014 election was annulled by a court in October of that year due to irregularities, and Marcangeli resigned.
 The election was run again in February 2015, and he won by 59.25% to 40.75%.

 Marcangeli endorsed former Prime Minister Alain Juppé in the primaries to represent The Republicans in the 2017 French presidential election.
 In the election itself, he backed François Fillon, but publicly withdrew support in March 2017.

 In February 2018, Marcangeli quit The Republicans due to disagreements with party president Laurent Wauquiez.
 In September, he set up a new party, "Ajaccio !".

 Marcangeli took part in the 2021 regional elections as a candidate for president of the Corsican Executive Council.
 His nomination, Un soffiu novu, was endorsed by the Republicans, the Bonapartist Central Committee and the Union of Democrats and Independents.
 He received 24.86% of the vote in the first round, behind incumbent Gilles Simeoni of Femu a Corsica (29.19%).
-In the run-off, he came second of four candidates behind Simeoni (40.64% to 32.02%).
+In the runoff, he came second of four candidates behind Simeoni (40.64% to 32.02%).

+Member of the National Assembly, 2022–2024

 Marcangeli stood again in Corse-du-Sud's 1st constituency in the 2022 French legislative election as a member of Horizons, within President Emmanuel Macron's Ensemble Citoyens coalition.
 He came first in the first round with 33.7% of the vote, to face Romain Colonna of Femu a Corsica (17.48%) in the second round.
-He won the run-off with 51.8% of the votes.
+He won the runoff with 51.8% of the votes.

+In parliament, Marcangeli served on the Committee on Foreign Affairs.
+In addition to his committee assignments, he chaired the French-Italian Parliamentary Friendship Group.

+From 2022, Marcangeli chaired the Horizons party’s parliamentary group.

+In the 2024 French legislative election, Marcangeli came second in the first round of voting in his constituency, with 30.7% compared to 31.2% for Ariane Quarena of the National Rally in the runoff, Marcangeli won with 63.2% against Quarena.

+Minister of Public Action, Civil Service and Simplification, 2024–2025

+On 23 December 2024, Marcangeli was named Minister of Public Action, Civil Service and Simplification in the government of prime minister of France François Bayrou.
+On 5 October 2025, he was not retained for the incoming government of Sébastien Lecornu.
+A month later, he returned to his seat in the National Assembly.

+Political positions

+Marcangeli favours giving the Corsican language official status alongside French and wants special status for the island in the French constitution.